bolliebrain/ames-heritage-housing/README.md

 * No unfixed bugs
 * Warning - Data Cleaning - CalculateCorrandPPS - This warning is to show that there isnt a strong correlation

+## Testing
+* PEP8 Compliance Testing was used to pass the files through.
+Those files include the 'app_pages'.

 ## Deployment
 ### Heroku
 Heroku